vyomrastogi/vyomrastogi/README.md

 - 🔭 I'm currently working on developing a new workflow product for a client
 - 🌱 I'm currently learning container orchestration with K8s and practicing Test Driven Development

- _I can have engaging conversations on_
+ _and I can have engaging conversations on_
 - Spring
 - Microservices
 - Agile Methodology